 If you were either a part-time or full-time student at TJC in the fall and spring, here are the steps you need to take:

 Register for classes

-Since you’re enrolled at TJC, and you’ve already done your 2020-2021 FAFSA, your first step is to register for summer courses.
-Be sure to register for May, summer I, summer long, or summer II courses now.
+Since you’re enrolled at TJC and have already done your 2023-2024 FAFSA, your first step is registering for summer courses.
+Register for May, summer I, summer long, or summer II courses now.

-May, summer long, summer I, and summer II courses count as one semester when it comes to financial aid.
+May, summer long, summer I, and summer II courses are one semester for financial aid.
 To be eligible for aid, in most cases, you’ll need to be enrolled in at least six credit hours combined.

 Review any awarded grants

-Once you’ve registered for classes, you’ll be able to see whether you’re eligible for any grants.
+Once you’ve registered for classes, you can see whether you’re eligible for grants.

-- Whether you have grant funds available will depend on how much grant aid you’ve received this year already and your estimated family contribution (EFC).
+- Whether you have grant funds available depends on how much grant aid you’ve received this year and your estimated family contribution (EFC).